davidimoore/ruby-on-rails-interview/README.md

 3. Users like to respond to Tweets with Replies of their own.
 Create a way for users to Reply to Tweets.
 The Replies only should allow for a simple text message.
 Just a simple text Reply to a Tweet.

-4. Update the Tweet show page so it shows all of its replies in chronological order.
+4. Update the Tweet list page so each Tweet shows all of its replies in chronological order.

 5. Create a way for users to reply to a Tweet with an Image.
 You don't need to worry about allowing a user to include a comment to the image.
 You also don't need to worry about making a way for users to reply to images either.